How Much Is a Yard of Mulch?

 - Divide that number by 324 for the amount in cubic yards.

-For example, if a perennial bed measures 20 feet long and is 10 feet wide, by multiplying 20 by 10, you get 200 square feet.
-To cover the bed with 3 inches of mulch, you’d multiply 200 by 3 (200 x 3 = 600).
-You would then divide 600 by 324 to arrive at 1.85 cubic yards.
+For example, if a perennial bed measures 20 feet long and is 10 feet wide, multiply 20 by 10, which comes out to 200 square feet.
+To cover the bed with 3 inches of mulch, multiply 200 by 3 (200 x 3 = 600).
+Then divide 600 by 324 to arrive at 1.85 cubic yards.
 For the best results, it’s a good idea to round up to the nearest ¼ of a yard, so the gardener or landscaper would want to order 2 cubic yards.

 Buying mulch by the cubic yard is the most cost-effective method.
-A single yard of mulch (material only, not delivery or installation) runs about $30.
-Companies may not give a discount for buying just a few yards, so 3 yards might run $90, and 10 yards might run $100.
-By the time you purchase 20 yards or more, however, you might get a slight discount.
-For example, if you buy a whole truckload that carries 20 yards, you could pay $550 for the entire load, which averages about $27.50 per yard.
+A single yard of mulch (material only, not including delivery or installation) runs about $30 to $150 or an average of $75.
+Companies may not give a discount for buying just a few yards, so 3 yards might run $90 to $450, and 10 yards might run $300 to $1,500.
+A purchase of 20 yards or more, however, might result in a slight discount.
+For example, if a customer buys a whole truckload that carries 20 yards, they could pay $550 for the entire load, which averages about $27.50 per yard.
 Additional factors that affect mulch cost include the type of mulch, whether it’s organic, and delivery and installation costs.

 The cost of mulch varies widely by type.
 The more plentiful the mulch, the less it typically costs.
 Pine bark, for example, is a common type of mulch, and it runs about $30 per cubic yard, while red mulch and black mulch (usually pine mulch that’s been dyed) run about $35 and $40 per cubic yard, respectively.
 Hardwood mulch sells for around $40 a cubic yard, while cypress, which is in lower supply but naturally repels insects, can run around $110 per cubic yard.